scullyio/scully/docs/Reference/config.md

 #### logFileSeverity

 Determines what of the Scully output will be written into the `scully.log` file in the root of the project.
 Due to the fact that this option is _in_ the config, the default `warning` setting will be used until the config is fully processed.
-If there are errors and/or warnings raised during the processing fo the config, those _will_ be logged.
+If there are errors and/or warnings raised during the processing of the config, those _will_ be logged.
 You can override this behavior by using the `--logSeverity` command line parameter.

 | option    | result                                  |
 | --------- | --------------------------------------- |